spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_maturity_model.md

 ####  Requirements Elicitation (REE):
 This focus area is the smallest of this Viewpoint, having only two capabilities.

-**REE A: Requirements are modeled by a distinct Requirement Element per requirement.** -- This capability describes that requirements are modeled in the SpesML plugin using the Requirement
+##### **REE A: Requirements are modeled by a distinct Requirement Element per requirement.**
-Element.
-*Using the plugin*: The engineer should right click the containment tree in the RequirementsViewpoint folder, and select create element->create a SpesML Requirement element as depicted in the image below.
+This capability describes that requirements are modeled in the SpesML plugin using the Requirement Element. *Plugin usage*: The engineer should right click the containment tree in the RequirementsViewpoint folder, and select create element->create a SpesML Requirement element as depicted in the image below.

 ![REE A example](/images/reea-example.png){:class="img-responsive"}

 The REE A is a very basic capability.
 Despite having the lowest maturity in this Viewpoint, all the other capabilities from this Viewpoint requires it.
+More information on the Requirement Element can be found [here](https://spesml.github.io/plugin/requirements_viewpoint.html#elements).

 **REE B: Requirements are categorized into one of the categories: Capability, Functional, Quality, Constraint.**
 This capability can be considered implemented when the Requirement Element category is defined.
 The categories supported by the SpesML Modeling Framework are described [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#modeling-elements).
 #### Requirements Specification (RES)

 This focus area has four capabilities.
-Three of them are of the Conceptual type.
+Three of them are of Conceptual kind.

 **RES A: Requirements are equipped with attributes containing meta-information including: name, category, status, rationale, and source.**: The SpesML Modeling framework supports a number of attributes and serving as template, which segregate information from the requirement description, improving readability.
-*Using the plugin*: The attributes of a requirements can be accessed through right click menu->properties.
+*Plugin usage*: The attributes of a requirements can be accessed through right click menu->properties.
 The image below depicts how they are presented in the plugin.
 ![REE A example](/images/car-attributes.png){:class="img-responsive"}
 Additional information on requirement attributes can be found [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#requirements-attributes).

 **RES B: Requirements text is formulated following certain sentence templates (e.g., EARS or Sophist MasterTemplate) ( C).**
 Sentence template require extra effort to achieve compliance at the initial phases, but prevents rework in future phases.
 Although the SpesML MF do not suggest using a specific template, it does suggest they should be used, whichever better fits the organization's needs (e.g, domain, project size).
 This is a *Conceptual* capability

 **RES C: The requirements text is aligned with modeling elements that they are related to (e.g., naming of ports or internal states) ( C).** This capability is related to the documentation of architecture elements within a requirement description (e.g., the naming of ports).
 This capability requires (?) the LCM C. This is a *Conceptual* capability.

 **RES D: The requirement is formalized in a formal specification language (e.g., temporal logic) ( C).** This capability characterizes requirements described using formal representations, for instance in the property specification language which is being looked into in a separate project activity, or as formulas in a temporal logic.
 Formal representations typically are required to be reviewed in order to ensure that architectural model and property specification are consistent.
 This is a *Conceptual* capability.